nasenalm/BetAutomation/README.md

 Functionality: this project will receive odds for a variety of different sports from the-odds-api.com, find average fair odds for each event (average no-vig odds), and then find the expected value for each bet by comparing the bookmakers odds with the average no vig odds.
-If a bet is both +EV and is on the bovada sportsbook, a microsoft edge window will pop up, controlled by selenium and automatically place each +EV bet.
-It will then close the window once all bets are placed, logging out of bovada, and schedule another runtime for 1 hour after the initial runtime.
-Bets will be placed every hour until 20 bets have been placed (with reccomended bet size of 5% of the users total bankroll).
+If a bet is both +EV and is on the bovada sportsbook, a microsoft edge window will pop up, controlled by selenium, and automatically place each +EV bet.
+It will then close the window once all bets are placed, log out of bovada, and schedule another runtime for 1 hour after the initial runtime.
+Bets are to be placed every hour until 20 bets have been placed (with reccomended bet size of 5% of the users total bankroll).
 If no +EV bets are found on bovada, the webdriver window will close, and the next runtime will be scheduled)

 Setup: